hqiu17/HGTools/genepicker_txmy/README.md

 A new list of genes will be exported to output file ‘example_genes.txt.txt’.

 ### Customized run
-To process your own data, the input gene file, genes have to contain taxonomical information.
+To process your own data, in the input gene file, gene identifiers have to contain taxonomical information.
 An example gene identifier that works is as follow:

 Chromalveolata.Stramenopiles--Oomycetes--Phytophthora_infestans.XP_002909070.1